iiAhmedYT/StrikeExtraPlaceholders/README.md

 Returns the amount of players queued per kit

+> %SEP_dynamicqueue_[kitname]%

+Returns 1 if empty, the amount of queued players + 1 if not

+> %SEP_dynamicqueue2_[kitname]%

+Returns 1 if empty, returns 2 if there are queued players

 > %SEP_infightcount_[kitname]%

 Returns the amount of players fighing per kit

+> %SEP_dynamicfight_[kitname]%

+Returns 1 if empty, the amount of fighting players if not

 > %SEP_partymember_[integer]%